-What’s New in Blinkfire Analytics: Video & Web Integration with Brightcove, Adobe, & Google Analytics
+What’s New at Blinkfire Analytics: Video & Web Integration with Brightcove, Adobe, & Google Analytics

 With the numerous social and digital tools available to track and measure content, we’re continually enhancing the platform to create an all-in-one solution for customers — from Instagram Stories and Twitch to VOD and live streaming.